 We have a good transition into primary school and invite teachers from other schools into visit the children and our setting.

 - Specialist skills or training our staff have

-Level 3 First Aid, Behaviour management, Basic makaton, food hygeine and 2 members of staff are Level 3 Forest School trained.
+Level 3 First Aid, Behaviour management, Food hygiene and 1 member of staff is Level 3 Forest School trained.

 - Support we offer regarding children's health and well-being